jabradf/DeepLearningModelsWithTensorflow/README.md

-# DeepLearningModelsWithTensorflow
+# Deep Learning Models With Tensorflow
-Deep Learning course material from Codecademy
+This repository contains completed materials and projects from the Codecademy skill path.